sebastiaanluca/php-codesniffer-ruleset/README.md

 ### Sniffing code

-The following commands can be added to the `scripts` section of your `composer.json` file to check and fix invalid code:
+The following commands can be added to the `scripts` section of your `composer.json` file to check and fix invalid code.
+Some optional checks are also included to illustrate how they might work together to check all your code.

 ```
+"scripts": {
+    "composer-validate": "@composer validate --no-check-all --strict",
     "codesniffer-check": "vendor/bin/phpcs --runtime-set ignore_errors_on_exit 1 --runtime-set ignore_warnings_on_exit 1",
     "codesniffer-fix": "vendor/bin/phpcbf --runtime-set ignore_errors_on_exit 1 --runtime-set ignore_warnings_on_exit 1 || exit 0",
+    "test": "vendor/bin/phpunit",
+    "check": [
+        "@composer-validate",
+        "@codesniffer-check",
+        "@test"
+    ]
+},
 ```

 ### Sniffing code in PHPStorm